TIBCOSoftware/be-tools/cloud/docker/optimize.md

 You can use this option, if the CDD file is available during BE container image build time (i.e --image-type is "app" or "rms").

 Note that this option alone may not be able to identify all modules required by the application.
-In such cases, the option `--optimize-for` option can be used along with `--optimize`.
+In such cases, the option `--optimize-for` can be used along with `--optimize`.

 ### --optimize-for
-This option allows you to supply required module names as comma separated string.
+This option allows you to supply required module names as a comma separated string.

 Example usage:
 ```